 - Choose the best course of study for your lifestyle.
 There are two different pathways including full-time and part-time study options.

 Ways to become an Accounting Technician

-You choose how you want to become an Accounting Technician from three pathways, each designed for different career stages and needs.
+You choose how you want to become an Accounting Technician from two pathways, each designed for different career stages and needs.